pedroelbanquero/nos-carmichael-spell/README.md

 ````

 As wikipedia say ....
 Rivest, Shamir, and Adleman noted[2] that Miller has shown that – assuming the truth of the Extended Riemann Hypothesis – finding d from n and e is as hard as factoring n into p and q (up to a polynomial time difference).However, Rivest, Shamir, and Adleman noted, in section IX/D of their paper, that they had not found a proof that inverting RSA is equally as hard as factoring. ...
-Ths is like say nothing .
-Seems just a justification to explain his system of cryptography who make him billionary seems with the same difficulty.

 Calculate numbers from 0 to N , (P + Q)